amilz/epochs/README.md

 - `time_machine_receipt` - a PDA the winners of a time machine get to claim their NFT (we do this to allow custom PDAs using Seed/Bump to match the other NFTs)

 ### TypeScript API
-- [`bmp.ts`](api) - a TypeScript API for interacting with the program.
+- [`client.ts`](api/client.ts) - a TypeScript API for interacting with the program.
 This includes all the instructions and state types.